sj2tpgk/pixiv-novel/readme.md

 Lightweight frontend for pixiv novels.

-Features: search/view novels, view rankings, generates simple html, no javascript, autosave, optional login with `cookies.txt`, written in python, no 3rd party dependency, also works on android+termux.
+Features: search/view novels, view rankings, generates simple html, no javascript, autosave, optional login with `cookies.txt`, written in python, single python file with no 3rd party dependency, also works on android+termux.

 ### Usage
 ``` sh